Arkham/juliu.is/content/blog/permutate-parsers/index.md

 - cid (Country ID) - ignored, missing or not.
 ```

-Here is a valid passport, followed by an invalid passport (look at `eyr`):
+Here is a new batch for us to peruse:

 ```plain
 pid:087499704 hgt:74in ecl:grn iyr:2012 eyr:2030 byr:1980